Nasimhrr/Nasim-ripo/README.md

 Groups files into categories by extension (configurable)

-Creates date buckets (YYYY/MM) if you enable --by-date
+Creates date buckets (YYYY/MM) if you enable --by-

 Dry-run mode to preview actions